tirimatangi/CoFSM/README.md

-# CoFSM
+# CoFSM - A Finite State Machine library based on Coroutine Symmetric Transfer
-CoFSM is C++20 a header-only Finite State Machine library.
+CoFSM is a C++20 header-only Finite State Machine library.
 The states are represented as coroutines which `co_await` for events.
 This makes it possible to do things like
 - Suspend the execution of FSM and later resume either from the state where it left off when it was suspended, or from any other state (see the [first example](#first-example)).